DevOpsVisions/devopsvisions.github.io/_posts/2024-10-07-github-limits.md

 ### Repository Size Limit

 The recommended size for a repository is 1 GB, but GitHub allows repositories up to 100 GB.

+Individual File Size: Files larger than 100 MB cannot be pushed.

+Git LFS: Large files exceeding 100 MB can use Git Large File Storage (LFS), with its own quotas.

 **Example:**